-Out of the many features and advantages of a SDR receiver, I especially like its effectiveness in picking extremely weak signals out of the noise and surrounding interference.
+Out of the many features and advantages of a quality SDR receiver, I especially like its effectiveness in picking extremely weak signals out of the noise and surrounding interference.

 First, as with any other radio receiver, the antenna is connected to the SDR's "hardware" RF front-end.
 Its purpose is to...

 The departure from a conventional ham radio receiver starts here.

 The amplified IF analog signal produced by the RF front-end is fed to an analog-to-digital-converter (ADC).